SValentyn/PHP-REST-API/README.md

 ---

 The project was developed taking into account all the requirements for the REST architecture.
-Responses from the API come in JSON format.
+Communication (requests / responses) with the server and API is in JSON format.
 I deployed the application on the hosting. `Go to this address:` http://php-rest-api.zzz.com.ua/index.php

----
 ## Project Implementation Requirements

 For the correct launch and operation of the site, `you must`: